SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 - The first letter of the subject message is in lower-case.
 - There is no period at the end of the subject message.

-#### Issue Number
+#### PR Number

-At the end of the header, include the GitHub issue number in parentheses, as follows: `(GH-123)`.
+At the end of the header, include the GitHub PR number in parentheses, as follows: `(#124)`.

-By default, GitHub includes the pull request number here, so be sure to change it to the issue number.
-After your commit message is submitted, GitHub converts the issue number into a link to the original issue, which can be convenient for anyone who is reading the changelog.
+By default, GitHub includes the pull request number automatically here, so you won't need to add this manually.
+After your commit message is submitted, GitHub converts the PR number into a link to the original pull request, which can be convenient for anyone who is reading the changelog.

 ### Body